 Since there’s enough to get by with on the front page, I assume you’re here for the longer version, so… here we go!

 Self-biographies are a bit weird.
 No two ways around it.
 But they do give us a chance to think about how we present ourselves to the world.
-Mine is no different.
+So when I say —

-The order is careful and the word choice precise.
-The first things on my personal bio—“a follower of Christ, a husband, and a dad”—are where they are because everything else on the list is both less important than those first three and profoundly informed by them.
+— well, the order is careful and the word choice precise.
+The first things on my personal bio, “a follower of Christ, a husband, and a dad,” are where they are because everything else on the list is both less important than those first three and profoundly informed by them.

 I am specifically a Christian in the historic Reformed tradition — aiming always to be irenic, catholic, and orthodox.
-We’re glad members of Forestgate Presbyterian Church in Northern Colorado Springs, where I serve in various lay leadership roles.

 After following Christ, my family is far and away the most important part of my life.
 Jaimie and I got married in July 2009, and our daughters Elayne and Kate were born in May 2012 and May 2014.